tydaeus/notes/windows/powershell/powershell_modules.md

     - AliasesToExport - list of module-defined aliases to make available in caller's scope
 3. `Test-ModuleManifest $ManifestPath` can be used to verify that the paths referenced are accurate; for full testing you will need to import it and try it out

+Only members exported by the psm1 file(s) are eligible for export by the module manifest, so you will need to call `Export-ModuleMember` in the module definition if any variable export is desired (due to the default behavior of exporting all functions and no vars).

 ## Variable Scoping
 Variables declared within the module by default effectively act as being within their own module-specific scope.
 Functions defined in the module access and operate on these variables by default.
 These variables cannot be accesed from outside the module's scripting and function.